ZachLemmon/odin-recipes/README.md

 This project is to make a recipe website as part of the Odin Project's Foundations Course, which I am doing to refresh myself on the basics.

-The purpose of this project is to get experience with using header tags, paragraph tags, unorganized and organized list tags, linking to other pages, and adding images to a page.
+The purpose of this project is to get experience with creating a basic webpage.

 The recipes used in this project were gathered from these sources:
 <ul>